Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XII by Brian Joseph Johns

 "I will be joining you for that ride.
 I will divide my Cavalry into two forces.
 A smaller one to go directly to West View thereupon to deal with the threat there.
 Another with which to deal with the threat at Alivale.
 If we leave by horseback in one hour, we should be able to make it to West View in one day's time.
 Let us hope your friend is safe in such stride."
 Evan spoke still protecting Shaela.

 "We meet here in one half hour.
-Our Twins and Yirfir will leave then.
+The two Nelonys, our Twins and Yirfir will leave then.
 The rest of us will make haste to West View to retrieve Shaela."
 Jasmer spoke looking more pale by the minute.

 For the short time they had left, the two Nelonys cleaned and prepared themselves for their greatest challenge ever.
 The last two of the Order Of The Aerth Mother working together to stop the end of civilization and to buy human kind another chance.
 Nelony would have scoffed at such an idea but with what she'd seen in the last three days, it had changed her much in her views towards human goodness and perseverance.
 Maybe there was still hope after all.
 They were rescued by a virtuous group of Cavaliers from this time who sought to bring the Wytch hunters to justice.
 That meant that there were people everywhere who likely felt the same but were just too afraid to act.